VictorRodriguez/FMV_tutorial/fmv.md

 </pre>

-<p>As shown in this example,  the FMV technology provides to our array_adition.c
+<p>As shown in this example,  the FMV technology provides to our array_addition.c
-with the capabilities to use registers and instructions to run in Intel&reg; AVX2, Intel&reg; AVX2, Intel&reg; SSE and even Atom platforms.
+with the capabilities to use registers and instructions to run in Intel AVX2, Intel AVX2, Intel; SSE and even Atom platforms.
 This capability  increases the range of platforms where our application can run without illegal instructions errors as well as exploit the hardware capabilities of the platform where our code is executed.</p>

-<p>Normally before GCC6, telling the compiler to use Intel&reg; AVX2 instructions
+<p>Normally before GCC6, telling the compiler to use Intel AVX2 instructions
 would limit our binary to Haswell and newer processors.
 With FMV, the compiler can generate AVX-optimized versions of the code and will automatically, at runtime, ensure that only the appropriate versions are used.
 In other words,